 I was born and raised in the historic town of Tripoli in Arkadia, Greece.
-I studied Archaeology at the National and Kapodistrian University of Athens before moving to the University of Nottingham to complete my MA in Archaeological Research and PhD studies.
+I studied Archaeology & History of Art at the National and Kapodistrian University of Athens before moving to the University of Nottingham to complete MA in Archaeological Research and PhD studies.
 I wrote my PhD on the 'Mycenaean Cult of the Dead in Central Greece' under the supervision of Prof. Bill Cavanagh to whom I owe a great deal of my interests and inspiration in Aegean prehistory.
-Following the completion of my PhD I was employed as field archaeologist for two years (in fixed contracts) in the Hellenic Ministry of Culture & Sports.
-In 2005 I returned to the University of Nottingham as post-doctoral researcher (2005-2011: Arts Faculty Research Fellow, Shelby White Leon Levy Foundation Research Fellow, The Centre for Spartan and Peloponnesian Studies Research Fellow), and in 2012 I took up my current post of Assistant Professor in Aegean Archaeology.
+Following the completion of my PhD I was employed as a field archaeologist (in fixed contracts) in the Hellenic Ministry of Culture & Sports.
+In 2005 I returned to the University of Nottingham as post-doctoral researcher (2005-2011: Arts Faculty Research Fellow, Shelby White Leon Levy Foundation Research Fellow; The Centre for Spartan and Peloponnesian Studies Research Fellow) and in 2012 I took up the post of Assistant Professor in Archaeology.
 In 2005 I contributed to the foundation of the University's Centre of Spartan and Peloponnesian Studies which I now direct.
+I was promoted to Associate Professor in August 2020.
 I am an Associate Fellow of the Higher Education Academy (AFHEA) since 2015.
-I serve on the editorial advisory board of the Journal of Greek Archaeology and on the editorial board of the Childhood in the Past.
-An International Journal

-My training as an archaeologist covered the full chronological range from prehistory to the pre-modern Greek world.
-I specialise in Aegean prehistory and my research focuses on four main strands: the archaeology of death, the archaeology of cult and ritual, the archaeology of children and childhood, and the archaeology of Sparta and Laconia.
+My training as an archaeologist covered the full chronological range from Aegean prehistory to the pre-modern Greek world.
+I specialise in Aegean archaeology and my research focuses on four main strands: the archaeology of death; the archaeology of cult and ritual; the archaeology of children and childhood; the archaeology of Sparta and Laconia.

 Research keywords: Aegean Prehistory; Early Iron Age Greece; Archaeology of Death, Archaeology of Cult and Ritual; Archaeology of Identity, Memory and Tradition; Archaeology of Children and Childhood; Aegean seascapes; Archaeology of Sparta and Laconia.